michael-spengler/cultkamasutra/README.md

 # Cult Kamasutra
 This is an education project to spread [love](https://cultkamasutra.eth.limo/), [fairness](https://github.com/michael-spengler/fairness/blob/main/README.md) and fun by supporting the [cult](https://cultdao.io/manifesto.pdf).

 After we had been f.cked as working class slaves for several years, we decided to f.ck the former f.ckers (only financially of course).
-This is why we from https://sportkamasutra.com chose to support the [cult](https://cultdao.io) by providing a cultic version here: https://cultkamasutra.eth.limo
+This is why we from https://sportkamasutra.com chose to support the [cult](https://cultdao.io) by providing a [cultic version](https://cultkamasutra.eth.limo) and some other [fancy shit](https://cultdao-ecosystem.eth.limo).

 ## Contributions
 Contributions are welcome - e.g. via Pull Requests.